Portfolio Charts

 The primary interface for every chart is the asset allocation grid.
 You can think of it like a periodic table of the elements where you can select every asset included in your portfolio.

-There are four important inputs to keep an eye on:
+There are three important inputs to keep an eye on:

 Home Country

-This is the country where you live, and the setting will affect the inflation, exchange rates, and expense ratio assumptions used in the calculations.
+This is the country where you live, and the setting will affect the inflation and exchange rates used in the calculations as well as the recommended funds in the Asset Allocation section.
 You can change the country by clicking on the name in the top-right and selecting an option from the dropdown.
-Note that selecting a home country will also affect the stocks, 10-year bonds, and cash fields directly below the country name.

 Portfolio Percentages

 The data does not track individual funds using specific ticker names, but the underlying index that the funds are designed to follow.
-Each square on the grid represents a different investment index, and the index can be described by two pieces of information — the country or region, and the specific asset type.
-For example, VTI is a popular ETF that follows the total stock market in the United States.
-So if your portfolio includes 60% VTI, enter a “60” in the box at the intersection of USA and TSM.
+Each square on the grid represents a different investment index, and the index can be described by two pieces of information — the target market and asset class.
+For example, SPY is a popular ETF that follows large cap blend stocks in the United States.
+So if your portfolio includes 60% SPY, enter a “60” in the box at the intersection of USA and LCB.

 As you enter asset percentages, the donut chart will automatically update to show the construction of the portfolio.
 The tools require whole numbers (with no decimals) for each asset, and you may see an error message if you try to get too precise with the numbers.
 Continue adding assets until the portfolio adds up to 100%.

-More information on what all of the asset types mean and how they correspond to real-world funds can be found in the Index Funds section.
+More information on what all of the asset types mean and how they correspond to real-world funds can be found in the Assets section.
+For any portfolio, the Asset Allocation section will automatically generate a list of links for detailed information on every asset.

-The row labeled DEV or xUS tracks a broad collection of developed countries for the widest possible coverage outside of your home country.
+The Developed row tracks a broad collection of developed countries for the widest possible coverage outside of your home country.
 But since “international” means different things to different people depending on where you live, there are two settings.
 The default setting is “Developed ex-US”, which covers all developed countries except for the United States.
 The alternative is “Developed” which includes the US.

 To select the proper setting for your portfolio, choose the desired option from the dropdown.
 Note that the setting will affect every asset in the row, including both stocks and bonds.